University Policies & Degree Requirements

 Probation & Dismissal

-Probation is an academic status that can be assigned to a graduate student if they are not making satisfactory progress toward completing their degree.
-The department initiates the probation process and will inform the student what they must do to return to good standing.
+Probation is an academic status that can be assigned to a graduate student that is not making satisfactory progress toward completing their degree.
+The department initiates the probation process and will inform the student of why they are not making satisfactory progress, what they must do to return to good standing, and the deadline for doing so.

-Students are most commonly placed on probation if their graduate cumulative GPA drops below a B average (3.0 on a 4.0 scale).
+Students are most commonly placed on probation due to their graduate cumulative GPA dropping below a B average (3.0 on a 4.0 scale).
 In these cases, probation occurs automatically and is reflected on the student’s record for the semester following the semester in which the student’s GPA drops below 3.0.
-If the student’s overall graduate average is raised to 3.0 by the end of the probationary semester, the student will be automatically returned to good academic standing.
+If the student’s cumulative GPA is raised to 3.0 by the end of the probationary semester, the student will be automatically returned to good academic standing.

 Individual programs may also have additional measures of progress.
-Students should also consult the Annual Review section of their department graduate handbook and with their program advisor for more information.
+Students should also consult the Annual Review section of their department graduate handbook or the degree requirements section and with their program advisor for more information.

-If a student is unable to raise their GPA or otherwise meet departmental expectations for adequate academic progress by the end of the probationary period, they may be dismissed from the graduate program.
-Once dismissed, a student will no longer be able to be enrolled in coursework and cannot complete their degree.
-Students dismissed from any College graduate program may not be admitted to any other graduate programs in the College.
+If a student is unable to raise their cumulative GPA or otherwise meet the communicated terms of the academic probation, the department will reconsider their continuation in the program, in most cases will recommend the student for dismissal.
+Once dismissed, a student is no longer able to be enrolled in coursework and cannot complete their degree.
+Students dismissed from any graduate program may not be admitted to any other graduate program at the University of Kansas.

 A student on probation or facing dismissal should discuss their status with their advisor.